 Add to this the mat, scoop and a dedicated bin (not to mention the hoover) and the added costs soon racks up.

 If you have any concerns for your cat’s long term health or reducing your feline friend’s impact on the environment, you may consider switching to a more natural cat litter.

 As you’ll know, traditional forms of cat litter are harmful to the planet, in addition to presenting potential health problems for your cat.
 Read more about the effects of clay and crystal litter production and use here.

 For the pet parents who want to save money in the long-term, while being considerate to their cat’s health and that of the environment, natural cat litter is the way to go.

-Due to it’s tight-clumping nature and easy-to-scoop removal, switching to Natusan will reduce your cat litter usage by a whopping 65%*, saving on average £130 a year based on a 10L bag - less litter used, same amount absorbed.
+Due to it’s tight-clumping nature and easy-to-scoop removal, switching to Natusan will reduce your cat litter usage by a whopping 65%, saving on average up to £150 a year* - less litter used, same amount absorbed.

 It’s not just money that is saved with Natusan litter, but time too, as weekly litter tray changes are a thing of the past.
 High absorbency means less spreading around, simply remove the clumps as you go and clean out the tray once a month - Find out more disposal tips here.